Akuli/odotdot/docs/errors.md

 ```python
 throw (new TypeError "expected an instance of String, got 123");
 ```

+The [built-in] `throw` function takes exactly 1 argument, the error, and no options.

 All of the classes in the following list are in the [built-in scope], and their [setup methods] take 1 argument, the error message string.